|

 of retinal neurogenesis can explain the near two-fold difference in retinal

 ganglion cell number between gerbil and hamster (Wikler et al., 1989).
+Variability in ganglion cell death.
+Differences in cell death can

 produce large differences in cell number across species.
 Estimates of